cloudmesh-community/sp19-222-90/project-report/report.md

 ---

-Keywords: KNN, Fantasy Football, REST, Docker
+Keywords: KNN, Fantasy Football, REST, Docker, Yaml

 ---

 ## Abstract

 The number of fantasy football player increases dramatically every year.
 We wanted to create a service that will help users draft better teams.
 We decided to focus on incoming NFL rookies, as they have no professional sports experience making it hard to decide who will be the most succesful.
 To solve this problem, we implemeted a REST service that gets data from Goodle drive, then utilizes the K-Nearest Neighbor machine learning algorithm on the data set then predicts which 2019 NFL Rookies will score the most fantasy football points based on their position allowing users to make more educated picks.

-:wave: add a few sentences to this, the abstract should encapsulate the entire project.

 ## Introduction